 There are many situations in which it is crucial to retain knowledgeable and sophisticated legal counsel without delay.
-You may need to sue or defend against a business or individual over a contract or partnership, for which you should retain a Marin County business lawyer.
+You may need to sue or defend against a business or individual over a contract or partnership, for which you should retain a Contra Costa County business lawyer.
 You may need to file a court action to lift a cloud on title or cure a defect with deeds, or representation arising out of a real estate purchase or sale, which can be challenging without a real estate lawyer.
 You made need a probate or trust lawyer to represent your interest in court which is a complex task that is best handled by a professional.
 You may be in danger of losing your professional license, in which case an attorney can help you preserve your career and aspirations.
 You may be injured in a serious accident, after which you should hire a personal injury lawyer to take the burdens of the legal process off your shoulders while you recover.
 Legal representation also can make a huge difference for people who are going up against the government in an effort to protect their individual rights.